 Of course, as part of the technique, you can also create an original model especially thought for your art project and you can also prepare your own material for folding; but let me remind you that the immaterial model is not the artwork.
 Everything takes us back to the relation between substance and technique within the form of origami.
-Which is that point of view that you wish to share with the world?
-How must your model be in order to help express it?
+What point of view do you wish to share with the world?
+What characteristics must your model have in order to help express it?
 With what and how exactly do you pretend to fold that model, materializing through it the substance further?

-What I wish to tell you through these words is that origami is not automatically art, but it can be, at least in the terms of “museum and gallery art”.
-Questions like the ones posed in this article are what helps it become that.
+What I wish to tell you through these words is that origami is not automatically art, but it can be, at least in the terms of museum-and-gallery-art.
+Questions like the ones posed in different parts of the article are what helps it become that.
 So, do you want your origami to be that as well?

 Kenneway, E. (1993).
 Complete origami.
 Books UK